akinsam23/alx-system_engineering-devops/0x00-shell_basics/README.md

 0-current_working_directory file will print the 'current working directory'

-1-listit file  is for printing the 'contents' of the current working directory The 2-bring_me_home file is to change the working directory to the users home directory
+1-listit file  is for printing the 'contents' of the current working directory

+The 2-bring_me_home file is to change the working directory to the users home directory

+The 3-listfiles file is for listing the current directory contents in a long format which show what can be done for each file.